mousepawmedia/devdocs/network/source/guides/staff.rst

   address lives on Hawksnest.

-Visit **staff.mousepawmedia.com** for our main staff portal, with links to DevNet, Jitsi, LimeSurvey, and SquirrelMail.
+Visit **staff.mousepawmedia.com** for our main staff portal, with links to DevNet and LimeSurvey.
 This page also displays the present status of the Hawksnest server.
 The DevNet landing has links to everything else.

 .. _gstaff_network_email: